gsandf/create-gsandf-project/examples/wordpress-next/README.md

 We typically use [wp-migrate-db] for moving content between environments.

+### Extending the GraphQL Schema

+This uses [`create-root-schema`].
+This means the schema can be written in many files and combined.
+New schema parts should be written in `packages/site/schema/`.
+Normally each file will export `typeDefs` and `resolvers`, but more can be done (see the README for [`create-root-schema`] for more details).

+After creating a new schema part, it should be included in `packages/site/schema/index.js`.

+For an example on how to extend the schema, see `packages/site/schema/status.ts` and `packages/site/schema/index.js`.

 ### Managing Plugins

 This setup uses [WP-CLI] and Bitbucket Pipelines to manage the plugins across